CBDA Vs CBD: What Are the Differences?

 What is CBDA?

-CBDA is the chemical that precedes CBD.
-But first, the mother of all cannabinoids, cannabigerolic acid (CBGA), is key.
+CBDA is the chemical precursor to CBD.
+But even before CBDA, the mother of all cannabinoids, cannabigerolic acid (CBGA), is key.

 From here, plant enzymes unique to each cannabis strain convert CBGA into some varying combination of the three major cannabinoid precursor compounds: tetrahydrocannabinolic acid (THCA), cannabichromenic acid (CBCA), cannabidiolic acid (CBDA).